 Question: "What is the symbolism of water baptism?"

-At the river, pool or baptismal font, we let ourselves be completely immersed in the water.
+At the river, pool, or baptistery, we let ourselves be completely immersed in the water.
 This symbolizes burial with our Lord; we are baptized into His death on the cross and are no longer slaves to self or sin (Romans 6:3–7).
-When we are raised out of the water, we are symbolically resurrected—raised to our new life in Christ and to be with Him forever, born into the family of our loving God (Romans 8:16).
+When we are raised out of the water, we are symbolically resurrected—raised to our new life in Christ to be with Him forever, born into the family of our loving God (Romans 8:16).

 The fact that baptism is not a prerequisite for salvation is best seen in the example of a saved man who was not baptized in water, the criminal on the cross (Luke 23:39–43).
 This self-confessed sinner came to acknowledge Jesus as his Lord while dying on a cross next to Him, and he asked for salvation and was forgiven of his sins.
 Although he never experienced water baptism, at that moment he was baptized into Christís death, and he then was raised to life by the power of Christís word (Hebrews 1:3).

 Christians have been commanded to be baptized, and we should do so out of obedience to, and love for, our Lord Christ Jesus (John 14:15).
 Water baptism by immersion is the biblical method of baptism because of its symbolic representation of the death, burial, and resurrection of Christ.